On singular pencils with commuting coefficients: Abstract

 \section{Abstract}

-We investigate the relation between the spectrum of linear pencil and the Taylor spectrum of its coefficients.
-We prove that the linear pencil of commuting matrices is singular, i.e. its spectrum is the whole complex plane, if and only if $(0,0)$ belongs to the Taylor spectrum of its coefficients.
-This result implies two descriptions of Taylor spectrum of a pair of matrices.
-On the other hand we prove that this equivalence is not longer true if we consider the operators on infinite dimensional Hilbert space.
+We investigate the relation between the spectrum of matrix (or operator) polynomials and the Taylor spectrum of its coefficients.
+We prove that the polynomial of commuting matrices is singular, i.e. its spectrum is the whole complex plane, if and only if $(0,0,\ldots,0)$ belongs to the Taylor spectrum of its coefficients.
+On the other hand we prove that this equivalence is not longer true if we consider the operators on infinite dimensional Hilbert space as coefficients of polynomial.

+As a consequence we could propose a new description of (Taylor) spectrum of $k$-tuple of matrices and we could disprove the conjecture previously proposed in the literature.

 Additionally, we pointed out the Kronecker forms of the pencils with commuting coefficients.

 \subjclass{MSC2020: 15A22, 15A27, 47A13, 15A60}